 The Denton County Master Gardener Association is under the guidance of the Denton County Horticulture Agent, Janet Laminack.
 Janet began working as the Denton County Extension Agent in horticulture in September, 2008.
 She received her B.S. in horticulture from Texas A&M University as well as a Masters of Education in agricultural education.
 Her previous experience includes working as a horticultural therapist at Denver Botanic Gardens for several years and as the horticulture Extension Agent in Taylor County (Abilene, Texas).
 Prior to coming to Denton, Janet served 28 months in the Peace Corps in Ecuador, South America, where she provided technical assistance in organic vegetable gardening to impoverished families in fourteen communities.
 Janet is a native Texan who has lived in many small towns around the state.

 Denton County Master Gardeners contribute many volunteer hours to help schools, churches,businesses and citizens with all types of gardening projects and information.
 See our project list for details.

 In addition to participating in dozens of educational projects and speaking engagements and answering hundreds of questions, the DCMGA presents three major events each year.
-In the Spring, the annual Garden Tour and Plant Sale (and Garden Shoppe) have become much-anticipated events with Denton County residents.
+In the Spring, the annual Garden Tour and Plant Sale have become much-anticipated events with Denton County residents.
 The tour allows visitors to view some of our member’s gardens for inspiration and to see how the owners have solved common gardening problems, while the Plant Sale includes plants that thrive in our sometimes difficult North Texas climate.
-In October, our annual Fall Garden Festival is a fun and educational event.
-Information about currently scheduled events can be found on the Events page.
+In October, our annual Fall Garden Fest is a fun and educational event.
+Information about currently scheduled events can be found on the Upcoming Events page.